albertkabanda/albertkabanda.github.io/_pages/teaching.md

 During Fall 2025, while serving as a teaching assistant for *Physics of the Earth’s Interior* (EARTH 215), I helped facilitate an active-source seismic experiment that connected seismic-wave theory with field observations.

+Students deployed a linear array of geophones and generated controlled seismic waves by striking a metal plate with a sledgehammer.
+Repeated impacts were recorded and stacked to improve the signal-to-noise ratio.
+The multichannel records allowed students to observe how seismic arrivals changed with increasing source–receiver distance.

 <style>
 .earth215-gallery {
   display: grid;